hoffmangroup/segway/doc/segway.rst

 The :option:`--segtransition-weight-scale`\=\ *scale* option controls the strength of the prior in another way.
-It controls the strength of the transition model relative to the data from the observed tracks.
+It controls the strength of the length prior relative to the data from the observed tracks.
 The default *scale* of 1 gives the soft transition model equal strength to a single data track.
-Using higher or lower values uses comparatively greater or lesser weight to the probability from the soft transition model.
-Therefore the impact of the prior will be a function of both :option:`--segtransition-weight-scale` and :option:`--prior-strength`.
+Using higher or lower values gives comparatively greater or lesser weight to the probability from the soft length prior, essentially allowing the prior to have more votes in determining where a segment boundary is.
+The impact of the prior will be a function of both :option:`--segtransition-weight-scale` and :option:`--prior-strength`.

 One may effectively use the hard length constraints and soft length